StefanHig/StefanHig/README.md

 Hi, I'm Stefan.
-I'm a researcher and communicator on technology and the ethics of technology, combining technical, design-based, and philosophical perspectives.
+You can also find me at [stfn.work](https://stfn.work/).
+I'm a researcher and communicator on technology and the ethics of technology, combining technical, design-based, and social science perspectives.
-I have experience in qualitative and quantitative academic and public research, technical infrastructure support, and communications, and I was previously an interdisciplinary academic researcher with foci in English, media and technology, and data.
+I have experience in qualitative and quantitative academic and public research, technical infrastructure support, and communications, and I was previously an interdisciplinary academic researcher with a focus in English, media and technology, and data.

 I've recently been expanding my knowledge of data infrastructure(s) and their programming:
 - I took a [Google Data Analytics Professional Certificate](https://www.credly.com/badges/f97374f6-44b0-4e4f-b66e-ef21517b4d76?source=linked_in_profile) (spreadsheets, SQL, R)